MicrosoftDocs/bing-docs/bing-docs/bing-image-search/reference/endpoints.md

 |-|-
 |https://api.bing.microsoft.com/bing/v7.0/images/search|Returns images that are relevant to the users search query.
 |https://api.bing.microsoft.com/bing/v7.0/images/trending|Returns images that are trending based on search requests made by others.
 The images are broken out into different categories.
 For example, Popular People Searches.<br/><br/>For a list of markets that support trending images, see [Supported trending images markets](market-codes.md#trending-image-api-markets).
 |https://api.bing.microsoft.com/bing/v7.0/images/search/details|Returns insights about an image.
 Do not use this API.
-Instead, use the [Visual Search API](../../bing-visual-search/overview.md).
+Instead, use [Visual Search API](../../bing-visual-search/overview.md).

 The request must use the HTTPS protocol.